69 Simply Adorable Easter Craft Ideas

 Not only is this little wooden spoon bunny a cute decoration, it's also a puppet.
 Imagine how much fun the kids could have with this bunny.
 Find the pattern and instructions for making this puppet at Chimers Threads.

 44. Water Bottle Bunny

 If you like to make small Easter gifts to give to teachers, this is a very cute idea.
-Go to Happy Clippings to find the instructions.
+Go to Dollar Store Crafts to find the instructions.

 45. Paper Easter Cones

 I love the idea that cute Easter remembrances can be made and given without a lot of expense.
-Find the instructions for making these great Easter cones at Happy Clippings.
+Find the instructions and pattern for making these cone bunnies at Make Life Lovely.

 46. Clay Pot Bunny

 Add this cute clay pot bunny to your Easter decorations.
 Find the directions at the 21 Rosemary Lane site.